 Any successful organization is greater than the sum of its parts—and while independence is an important trait for employees to have, self-sufficiency can only go so far.

 When employees are disconnected from one another, it’s easy for them to shift into autopilot, completing tasks without any deep thought or engagement.
-They may be working toward a common goal, but without sharing ideas and collaborating as a team, employees aren’t able to learn from each other, unite their unique strengths, and take their organization to the next level.
+They may be working toward a common goal, but without sharing ideas and collaborating as a team, workforces aren’t able to learn from one another, unite their unique strengths, and ultimately grow.

 With the right resources in place, team collaboration doesn’t just drive innovation and engagement—it also elevates employee wellbeing.
 And in a world where most collaborative opportunities are taking place behind a screen, it’s never been more necessary.